 Over 2,600 works.
 Around 200 oil paintings and the rest drawings, pastels, water-colours and other graphics.

-Probably for cost reasons, a lot of her works were done on paper with pastels, with watercolours, in ink and pencil, and as she worked she did a lot of experimenting.
+Probably for cost reasons, a lot of her works were done on paper with pastels, with watercolours, in ink and pencil, and as she worked she did a

 Canvases with blind frames and oil paints were too expensive.
 As a result, she sometimes also painted on unframed canvas and hardboard.